Chirbirita/chill-corner/README.md

 * Select from a list of themes with different background images and music playlists.

-* Countdown timer that can be set to a specific time or use the default timer for a typical study session.
+* Countdown timer that can be set to a specific time.

 * Pause and resume timer if needed.